dynamsoft-docs/capture-vision-docs/architecture/output.md

 These results are "intermediate" because they are generated while the image is getting processed for the "final" results.
 For each image, the IRR callback functions are triggered as soon as certain types of results are generated.

-> For the JavaScript Edition, these results are returned at the same time after the image has finished processing.
+> For the JavaScript Edition, due to technical restrictions, these results are returned after the image has finished processing.

 The IRR interface consists of 27 callback functions for each of the 27 types of results.
 <div class="sample-code-prefix template2"></div>
    >- JavaScript
    >- Android